geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 ~~~~~~~~~~~

 Checking a single geometry against the tree is nice but not that
-efficient if you are intersted in many-to-many relationships.
+efficient if you are interested in many-to-many relationships.
 The
 :meth:`~sindex.SpatialIndex.query` method allows passing any 1-D array of geometries to be
 checked against the tree.
 If you do so, the output structure is slightly
 different: